When Something Feel Off… Signs of Witchcraft Activity Around You and How to Respond

 2. Using Repetitive, Formulaic Prayers

-Next, stop using repetitive, formulaic prayers.
+Next, stop using ‘meaningless’ repetitive, formulaic prayers.
 Jesus warned against babbling like pagans who think they will be heard because of their many words (Matthew 6:7).
-Genuine prayer must come from the heart, not from mindless repetition.
-It’s about the sincerity of your heart, not the repetition of your words.
+Genuine prayer must come from the heart, not from mindless babbling.
+It’s about the sincerity of your heart, not the repetition of your words, even if it’s the same prayer, it must be meaningful, with a burden.

 3. Praying for Harm or Curses on Others